minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 of their contributors, often resulting in weaker environmental stances
 @McAlexander2020.

-Moreover, the reason to choose these bills for the analysis can be attributed to the fact that, as stated above, the Energy and Natural Resources interest groups are some of the biggest contributors to congressional elections
+Another reason to choose these bills for the analysis can be attributed to the fact that, as stated above, the Energy and Natural Resources interest groups are some of the biggest contributors to congressional elections
 @OpenSecretsInterestGroups and thus also have the biggest potential to be analyzed, since these contributions are not only large in volume but also in distribution, as stated in @intro.